Alisher Usmanov: Personal life

+Usmanov is estimated to be among the world's 200 wealthiest individuals.

 Usmanov, of Muslim heritage, married Jewish rhythmic gymnastics coach Irina Viner in 1992.
-Viner is considered to be close to Putin, having introduced him to former rhythmic gymnast Alina Kabaeva, now Putin's most famous mistress.
-In May 2022, Usmanov filed for divorce after sanctions were imposed on him but withdrew the divorce application in July 2022.
+Viner is considered to be close to Putin, having introduced him to former rhythmic gymnast Alina Kabaeva.
+On July 4, 2022, Usmanov and Viner divorced.

 Usmanov has no biological children.
 He has a stepson, Anton Viner, with his former wife Irina Viner.
 The stepson is a real-estate investor, co-owner of Rodina development group.

-Private jet

-A340-313X linked to Alisher Usmanov named Bourkhan at Euroairport (2008).

-In 2012, Usmanov spent as much as $500 million to buy an Airbus A340, which he named Bourkhan, after his father.